HIGH-LEVEL RUGBY COURSES

 Stage rugby m14

-The Performance rugby course is designed for players born in 2008, 2009 and 2010 and with an FFR license (or equivalent abroad) who want to develop their technical, physical and mental performance.
+The Belluno rugby clinic is designed for players born between 2009 and 2012 and with an FFR license (or equivalent abroad) who want to develop their technical, physical and mental performance.

 The course program